 A full debriefing must be offered within a reasonable time from the end of the inspection, but with a sufficient gap to allow the registered inspector time to reflect on the inspection findings and fully prepare.
 It should be a professional discussion of the findings, and give opportunity for the school to clarify them and to understand what has to be done to improve.

 The headteacher may invite any staff of the school to be present, but normally the meeting includes the senior management team only.
 In exceptional circumstances, a representative of the LEA may be present as an observer.
-This could be where the school has a temporary headteacher or where the headteacher is likely to find the findings distressing.
+This could be where the school has a temporary headteacher or where the headteacher is likely to be distressed by the findings.

 What feedback do governors receive?

 Feedback is offered separately to a meeting of the governing body.
 It is the governors’ meeting and they may invite an LEA or diocesan representative as an observer, subject to the registered inspector’s consent.
 The headteacher should be present.

 Normally, the debriefing to the governors is less extensive than that to the headteacher, but it must be sufficient for the governors to understand the main findings of the inspection and what improvements are needed.
-Governors should agree the description of the characteristics of the school and be reminded that this self-audit will be included in the report.
+Governors should agree the description of the characteristics of the school that will be included in the report.

 Are inspection findings discussed with parents?

 Inspectors are not required to give oral feedback to the parents.
 Governing bodies, however, are encouraged to arrange a meeting to explain the inspection findings to parents and discuss the action they propose to take.